dawningfuture/personal-site/README.md

 > Let the site reflect who I am, not just how I develop

-I think the metrics for this one are pretty fun:
+I think the criteria for this one are pretty fun:

 -   Be constructively weird
 -   Make the audience laugh